Radio Cult API reference

 }

-Get an individual artist by artist ID
+Retrieve an artist by ID

-Use an artist's ID to fetch their details.
-Use your station's ID and the ID of the artist you are interested in to build the URL.
+Use your station ID and the ID of the artist you are interested in to build the URL.

 Endpoint